danielperezr88/factual_claim_classification/README.md

 # Factual claim classification with a BERT-based fine-tuned model

+**Note**: Training data is not added to this repository on purpose, as I didn't have ownership nor permission to share it.
+However, the data model can be easily figured out by checking [the HTML report](factual_claim_classification.html), and a quick search on Google makes easy to find even bigger public factual claim classification datasets.

 All code for this example resides on [the notebook](factual_claim_classification.ipynb), of which you may also find an HTML [render as a report for a complete successful run](factual_claim_classification.html).